-At St Luke's Church of England Aided Primary School we are doing what we reasonably can to keep all our children safe.
-In most cases, the majority of our children are not physically attending our school.
+At St Luke's CE (A) Primary we are doing what we reasonably can to keep all our children safe.
 We understand that it is important that all staff who interact with children, including online, continue to look out for signs a child may be at risk.
 Any such concerns will be dealt with as per our safeguarding/child protection policy and where appropriate referrals will be made to children's social care and as required the police.

-We understand that the DfE is providing separate guidance on providing education remotely.
-It will set out 4 key areas that leaders should consider as part of any remote learning strategy.
-This includes the use of technology.
-Recently published guidance from the UK Safer Internet Centre on safe remote learning and from the London Grid for Learning on the use of videos and livestreaming could help plan online lessons and/or activities and plan them safely.
+We understand that the DfE publishes separate guidance on providing education remotely, we will use the guidance to inform our remote learning provision.
+Recently published guidance from the UK Safer Internet Centre on safe remote learning and from the London Grid for Learning on the use of videos and livestreaming may be used to help plan online lessons and/or activities and plan them safely.

 Our school will consider the safety of our children when they are asked to work online.
-The starting point for online teaching should be that the same principles as set out in our school's staff behaviour policy (sometimes known as a code of conduct).
+The starting point for online teaching should be that the same principles as set out in our school's staff behaviour policy (sometimes known as a code of conduct) our acceptable use of technology policy and staff, parent, pupil agreements.
 This policy should amongst other things include acceptable use of technologies, staff pupil/student relationships and communication including the use of social media.
 The policy will apply equally to any existing or new online and distance learning arrangements which are introduced.
 Our school will, as much as is reasonably possible, consider if our existing policies adequately reflect the new reality of so many children (and in some cases staff) working remotely online.
-If required, as with our safeguarding/child protection policy, we may add an annex/addendum summarising key COVID-19 to our code of conduct or E-safety policy regarding changes.
-We may to seek support from our local authority or independent consultant when planning online lessons/activities and considering online safety.
+If required, we may add an annex/addendum summarising key COVID-19 to our code of conduct, acceptable use of technology policy and our parent/pupil staff agreements regarding changes.
+We may seek support from our local authority or independent consultant when planning online lessons/activities and considering online safety.